-- CURRENT YEAR NOLs.
-(Screens 7through 12) Disasters and NOLs generated in the current tax year (2017) are detailed here, including all data for Part III, lines 3 and 4, and Part IV, line 3.
-Whether or not Part IV is actually used is determined by the software based on your entries. - 3 Disaster Losses.
+- 3 Disaster Losses.
 Enter all information for current-year declared disaster losses in this section.
-The first disaster for 2017 is entered directly on the form, as described below, but additional disasters for 2017 are entered on the over-flow worksheets that follow the below lines. - Code (see instructions).
-You must enter the applicable 2-digit code corresponding to the declared disaster from the table in the FTB 2017 Instructions for Form FTB 3805V.
-Because this section applies only to President-declared and/or Governor-declared disasters for 2017, 70 through 75 are the only valid entries for this line. - Type. (auto-calc) Automatically DIS for this section because Part III, line 3, is reserved for declared disasters. - Disaster loss on Part I, Section A, line 3b. (auto-calc) Taken from your entry in Part I, this is the total of all declared disaster losses for the year. - Part for different 'Code.'
-If you have more than one declared disaster for 2017, you must enter here the loss for all declared disasters other than the first one. - Initial loss. (auto-calc) Computed as "Disaster loss on Part I, Section A, line 3b" less the preceding entry for "Part for different 'Code'," this is the loss for the first declared disaster of 2017. - Available 2017 MTI balance. (auto-calc) Computed as the MTI balance remaining after deducting amounts used in 2017 for Part III, line 2, this is the limit on current-year deductions for disaster losses. - Amount used in 2017. [auto-calc] Computed as the lesser of "Initial loss" and "Available 2017 MTI balance," this is the amount deductible on the current-year return. - Remaining 2017 MTI balance. (auto-calc) Computed as "Available 2017 MTI balance" less "Amount used in 2017," this is the balance available for other current-year disasters, if any. - NOL created.
-NOL created. (auto-calc) Computed as "Initial loss" less "Amount used in 2017."
-If an amount appears on this line, the disaster loss has created an NOL for 2017, which must be handled like any other NOL hereafter.
-It is eligible for carryback to the prior two years (unless you elected out of carrybacks in Part I, Section C) and then forward up to 20 years. - Available 2015 taxable income. (auto-calc) If you answered No to the election in Part I, Section C, taken as your prior entry for Part IV, line 1.
-Otherwise, zero. - 2015 Carryback used. (auto-calc) Computed as the lesser of "NOL created" and "Available 2015 taxable income," this is the amount you can claim on an amended return for 2015.
+The first disaster for 2019 is entered directly on the form, as described next, but additional disasters for 2019 are entered on overflow worksheets, described later. - b Code (see instructions).
+You must enter the applicable 3-digit code corresponding to the declared disaster from the table of Declared Disasters on pages 3 and 4 of the FTB 2019 Instructions for Form

+- FTB 3805V.
+Because this section applies only to disasters for 2019 alone, 109 through 114 are the only valid entries for this line.
+If the disaster is not listed in this table, then it is not an eligible President-declared and/or Governor-declared disaster. - c Type. [auto-calc] Automatically DIS for this section because Part III, line 3, is reserved for declared disasters. - Disaster loss on Part I, Section A, line 3b. (auto-calc) Taken from your entry in Part I, this is the total of all declared disaster losses for the year. - Part for different 'Code.'
+If you have more than one declared disaster for 2019, you must enter here the loss for all declared disasters other than the first one. - d Initial loss. (auto-calc) Computed as "Disaster loss on Part I, Section A, line 3b" less the preceding entry for "Part for different 'Code'," this is the loss for the first declared disaster of 2019. - Available 2019 MTI balance. [auto-calc] Computed as the MTI balance remaining after deducting amounts used in 2019 for Part III, line 2, this is the limit on current-year deductions for disaster losses. - f Amount used in 2019. (auto-calc) Computed as the lesser of "Initial loss" and "Available 2019 MTI balance," this is the amount deductible on the current-year return. - Remaining 2019 MTI balance. (auto-calc) Computed as "Available 2019 MTI balance" less "Amount used in 2019," this is the balance available for other current-year disasters, if any. - h NOL carryover to 2020. (auto-calc) Computed as "Initial loss" less "Amount used in 2019."
+If an amount appears on this line, the disaster loss has created an NOL for 2020, which must be handled like any other NOL hereafter, although they retain their designation as a disaster loss through their entries for Code and Type.
+It is eligible for carryforward up to 20 years.